MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-entities-fetch-tree.md

 *Applies to: Microsoft Cloud App Security*

+> [!NOTE]
+> This request is not available for Office 365 Cloud App Security.

 Run the GET request to fetch all entities related to the entity matching the specified primary key.
 If the entity is a user, fetches all accounts associated with the user.
 If the entity is an account, fetches the entity's parent and siblings.

 ## HTTP request